Westover at a glance

 2022 |

-In 2020, Andre Howton filed a lawsuit against Westover Police Department Chief Richard Panico and officers Aaron Dalton and Zachary Fecsko.
-The officers took Howton from his home and beat him in January 2019.
-The case was settled for $350,000 and paid for by the West Virginia Board of Risk and Insurance.
-On New Year's Day in 2019, officers Dalton and Fecsko came to Howton’s apartment, responding to a call.
+In 2020, Andre Howton filed a lawsuit against Westover Police Department Chief Richard Panico and officers Aaron Dalton and Zachary Fecsko for a beating in January 2019.
+The case was settled for $350,000 and paid for by the West Virginia Board of Risk and Insurance, with no admission of liability by the City or the officers involved.
+On New Year’s Day in 2019, officers Dalton and Fecsko came to Howton’s apartment, responding to a call.
 The officers and Howton got into a verbal disagreement, which led to officers removing Howton from the doorway.
-The officers proceeded to beat him, causing bone fractures and breaking three of his teeth.
-The officers then charged Howton for battery and three other charges, but the charges were eventually dropped.
-No liability is admitted from the City or police officers from the settlement. |
+Fecsko proceeded to beat him, causing bone fractures and breaking three of his teeth.
+The officers then charged Howton with battery and three other charges, all of which were eventually dropped. |

 Compensation